Limeoats/BigNumber/README.md

     BigNumber("-27").negate() => BigNumber("27")

 ###`equals(BigNumber other)`
-Checks if the other big number is equal to this one
+Checks if the other BigNumber is equal to this one

 `BigNumber("24").equals(BigNumber("28")) => false`